ucb-rit/savio-training-intro-fall-2019/intro.md

 module load openmpi
 ```

-Note that a variety of Python packages are directly simply by loading the python module.
+Note that a variety of Python packages are available simply by loading the python module.
 For R this is not the case, but you can load the *r-packages* module.

 # Submitting jobs: overview